cornell-netlab/pifo-trees-artifact/README.md

 1. Visit [`run.ml`](test/run.ml) and make sure that `let _ = ...` is pointing at `embed_binary_only`.
 2. Run `dune test`.
 This will pretty-print some sample non-binary topologies along with automatically generated embeddings of these topologies into binary.
 The pretty-printer requires a list of paths that you are interested in tracking through the embedding; see the existing code for examples.

-This is exactly the algorithm that we visualize in Figure 3 and sketch in Theorem 6.1.
+This is exactly the algorithm that we sketch in Theorem 6.1.
+The first topology that we embed is the same as Fig 3a in the paper, and the second is the same as Fig 3b.

 ### Running Handwritten Schedulers, Compiled Schedulers, and Visualizing the Results